-Best Homemade Chocolate Pancake recipe is a dream come true for any chocolate lover!
-Easy cocoa pancakes are thick and fluffy, loaded with gooey chocolate chips and uses simple ingredients.
+These chocolate pancakes are a dream come true for any chocolate lover!
+Easy cocoa pancakes are thick and fluffy, loaded with gooey chocolate chips and, best yet, use simple pantry ingredients so you can whip up a batch any time the fancy strikes, even if you need a gluten-free recipe!

 Homemade chocolate pancakes has been a family favorite recipe for over 50 years!